swiftbytegbr/gmc-docs/docs/nav/reference/servers/rollback.md

 - Returns: 200 OK
 - Backend behavior: Creates a task to restore from the selected backup; downtime expected while files are replaced.

-## Responses
-- 200 OK: Rollback requested.
-- 403 Forbidden: `missingPermission.MANAGE_SERVERS` — you lack the permission to manage servers in this team.
-- 404 Not Found: `general.not_found` — server not found or not in your team.
-- 409 Conflict: `server.is_not_offline` — rollback requires OFFLINE.
-- 409 Conflict: `server.server_directory_change_in_progress` — a server directory change task is running on this server.
-- 409 Conflict: `server.backup_directory_change_in_progress` — the node is currently changing the backups directory.

 === "Java"

     ```java